guitarfreak/guitarfreak.github.io/index.md

 * Save/load scenes.
 * Save screenshots.

-Written in C++Runs on Windows 32bit and 64bit starting with Windows XP.
+Written in C++.
+Runs on Windows 32bit and 64bit starting with Windows XP.
 It uses Opengl 3.3, Freetype to render fonts and stb_image/stb_image_write to read/write images.
 Lines of code: 13.8K.